Temporally Non-Uniform Cellular Automata: Surjectivity, Reversibility and Cyclic Behavior: Introduction

 \section{Introduction}

-Cellular Automaton (CA) is a discrete dynamical system that consists of a regular network of cells and the cells update their states depending on the current states of the cell itself and the neighboring cells.
-Classically, cellular automata (CAs) use a single local rule to update the states of all cells synchronously during evolution~\citep{BhattacharjeeNR16}.
-In this work, we study a class of non-classical cellular automata, where different rules at different time steps can be used to update their cells.
-We name these automata as {\em temporally Non-Uniform Cellular Automata (t-NUCAs)}.
+A Cellular Automaton (CA) is a discrete dynamical system that consists of a regular network of cells.
+The cells update their states depending on the current states of the cell itself and the neighboring cells.
+Classically, a CA uses a single local rule to update the states of all cells synchronously during its evolution~\citep{BhattacharjeeNR16}.
+Recently, a class of non-classical (popularly called {\em non-uniform}) cellular automata have been introduced in~\citep{paul2024temporally}, in which different rules at different time steps are used to update their cells.
+This work formally defines this class of automata and studies their behavior.

 Non-uniformity in cellular automata was first introduced in 1986~\citep{Pries86}, which allows the cells to use different rule.
-These non-uniform CAs were characterized by a number of researchers with a target to use them in VLSI design \& test and other related application domains~\citep{Horte89c,das1992characterization,chowdhury1995,cattell1996synthesis,ppc1,tcad/DasS10}.
+These non-uniform CAs were characterized by a number of researchers with a target to use them in VLSI design \& test and other related application domains, see for example \citep{BhattacharjeeNR16,ppc1,tcad/DasS10}.
 Later, this class of non-uniform CAs have been generalized and defined in~\citep{CattaneoDFP09,dennunzio2012non}.
-Dynamical behavior of these CAs, such as {\em injectivity, surjectivity, permutivity, equicontinuity, decidability, structural stability} etc. have also been investigated in~\citep{CattaneoDFP09,dennunzio2012non,dennunzio2014three}.
-Another class of non-uniform CAs, called asynchronous cellular automata, has been studied, which do not force all the cells to be updated simultaneously~\citep{naka}.
-A number of variations of ACAs have been proposed over the time~\citep{Fates20061,Alberto12,Formenti2013,Fates14}, and their dynamical behavior have also been studied~\citep{Alberto12,Manzoni2012,Sarkar12,fates2018}.
+Dynamical behavior of these CAs, such as injectivity, surjectivity, permutivity, equicontinuity, decidability, structural stability, etc. have been investigated \citep{CattaneoDFP09,dennunzio2012non,dennunzio2014three}.
+Another kind of non-uniformity, called asynchronism, in cellular automata has also been studied, which do not force all the cells to be updated simultaneously \citep{naka}.
+A number of variations of such CAs have been proposed over the time and their dynamical behavior have been studied \citep{Fates14,Alberto12,Manzoni2012,Formenti2013,Sarkar12,fates2018}.